We're your one stop scale model

 (Welsh Slate quarries) have been (and still are) used.
 At one time three foot gauge was common

-the USA; Colorado was a noted location for 3 foot gauge and three tourist lines in Colorado still
+in the USA; Colorado was a noted location for 3 foot gauge.
+Several tourist lines in Colorado

-run on three foot gauge.
-The White Pass and Yukon railway uses three foot gauge.
-The
+still run on three foot gauge.
+The White Pass and Yukon railway still runs on three foot gauge.

-Newfoundland Railways were 42" gauge (3' 6").
+The Newfoundland Railways were 42" gauge (3' 6").
 Meter gauge is common overseas.
-Other gauges
+Other

-were used.
-They were common for branch line or mining railways.
+gauges were used.
+They were common for branch line, mining railways or light railways where

 Which gauge was used in a country depended on where the rail engineers came from.